March 8, 2020 / Esther Choy

 Tips for Telling Stories If You’re an Introvert

-Susan Cain recommends practicing your story or presentation “out loud until you’re comfortable.
+Prepare: Susan Cain recommends practicing your story or presentation “out loud until you’re comfortable.
 If it’s an important speech, videotape yourself.
 The main reason public speaking can be uncomfortable is that you have no idea how you’re coming across.”
-Practice and videotaping can remove this uncertainty.
+Practice removes this uncertainty.
 Cain also recommends watching lecture videos where you can see the speaker’s view of the audience.
 This lets you pretend you are the speaker.

-Worrying over how your performance will go and nitpicking every detail afterward are good ways to kill the joy of sharing stories!
-Instead, shift your attention to what your audience needs, whether it’s new information, insights and solutions.
+Make it about them: Worrying over how your performance will go and nitpicking every detail afterward are good ways to kill the joy of sharing stories!
+Instead, shift your attention to what your audience needs, whether it’s new information, insights, or solutions.

 Better Every Story